DHARPA-Project/kiara_plugin.network_analysis/examples/data/JSON/Readme.md

 ### radicaltranslations

+This file is too large, it is therefore located in a different [repository](https://github.com/DHARPA-Project/kiara.examples/tree/main/examples/data/network_analysis/JSON).

 This network is based on the work of The Radical Translations Project (https://radicaltranslations.org/).

 An interactive visualisation can be found here: